World Business StrategiesServing the Global Financial Community since 2000

 Marco Bianchetti:

-Head of Internal Model Market Risk, Intesa Sanpaolo
+Head of Market and Counterparty Risk IMA Methodologies, Intesa Sanpaolo

 Manola Santilli: